Anonymous Hiv Test Singapore – Should I Get Tested?

 Oral saliva or finger prick test

-*There are unfortunately no reliable HIV tests for exposure within the first 10 days.
-It is important to speak to your doctor within 72 hours after potential HIV exposure to consider Post-Exposure Prophylaxis (PEP).
+*There are unfortunately no reliable anonymous HIV tests for exposure within the first 10 days.
+It is important to speak to your doctor within 72 hours after potential HIV exposure to consider HIV Post-Exposure Prophylaxis (PEP) or HIV PEP.
+HIV PEP is a short course of medication taken within 72 hours of possible HIV infection.
+If you suspect you have been. infected with HIV, see a doctor immediately to get tested for HIV.

 INFORMATION ON DIFFERENT HIV TESTS IN SINGAPORE